woooowoooo/graph-theory-tool/README.md

 All `handle` currently does is facilitate inputting a command, later processed with `processCommand`, by adding some quality-of-life features, i.e. allowing for backspace, filtering input to only relevant keys (digits, space, and operators) using a regular expression, and not breaking on and showing mistakes.

 `processCommand`, which was still part of `handle` as of the time of presentation, splits a command string by an occurrence of an operator into three sections following the `[selection][operator][option]` structure described under [Keyboard](#Keyboard).
-It then splits the selection string by spaces and converts the resulting array of vertex indices into (references to) the vertices themselves.
+It then splits the selection string by spaces and converts the resulting array of vertex labels into (references to) the vertices themselves.
 There is currently no way to select edges through typing a command.
 If there is no selection, `processCommand` falls back on the currently selected vertices *and edges*.
 It then does whatever the command says to do, using the modifier if needed.
 If there is no operator, `processCommand` toggles the selection states of the selected vertices and edges.
 Afterwards, if there has been no error yet, `processCommand` clears the selected objects and the command input.